 I’m employed by Health Education England working as a Training Programme Director.

 I’ve published illustrations in 2 books, 2 journals and created videos and poems about the brilliant things in General Practice.
 I love my job.

 This is my intro video from 2018- still makes me laugh!

 Tutorial with trainee, seeing patients in the surgery or in the local nursing home, letters and prescriptions then home to play with Danny and pick up Alex from school; back in for evening surgery later.

-I start a day with a tutorial with my trainee, looking at his videos of consultations and making suggestions as to how things could be improved, then I see my own patients in the surgery or in the local nursing home, followed by admin and prescriptions which are mostly done online, then home to play with Danny and pick up Alex from school; back in for evening surgery later which finishes about 6:30 to 7 in the evening.
+I start a day with a tutorial with my trainee, looking at his videos of consultations and making suggestions as to how things could be improved, then I see my own patients in the surgery or in the local nursing home, followed by admin and prescriptions which are mostly done online, then home to pick up Danny and Alex from school; back in for evening surgery later which finishes about 6:30 to 7 in the evening.

-On Wednesdays I’m not in surgery and go through my trainee’s eportfolio where he writes a diary of his recent learning for me to make helpful comments.
+On Wednesdays I’m not in surgery and go through my trainees eportfolios where they write a diary of his recent learning for me to make helpful comments.

 Spending the Prize Money: